ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 Since passwords are encrypted, the Config API will request for the decryption key.
 Use 'ballerina' as the decryption key in this sample.

-Also, the passwords can be hashed and provided with the configuration file as well.
-The following example file introduces three users along with the passwords hashed with `sha256`, `sha384` and `sha512` hashing algorithms.
+Also, the passwords can be hashed and provided with the configuration file.
+The following example file introduces three users along with the passwords hashed with `sha256`, `sha384`, and `sha512` hashing algorithms.

 **sample-users.toml**
 ```